BLZbanme/leetcode/0501-0600/0551-0600/0557ReverseWordsInAStringIII/0557ReverseWordsInAStringIII.md

+# 557. Reverse Words in a String III

 Given a string, you need to reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

 **Example 1:**